 RUS 113 is a four-hour per week, 6-ECTS credit, elective degree level course.
 This level further enhances communication skills, in order for students to acquire more fluency and understanding of the written and spoken language.
-Students will be able to communicate successfully on topics such as sports, travelling, health, labor, markets, media, and leisure activities.
-Furthermore, they will be able to understand announcements and messages.
-Students will also be able to exchange information with speakers of Russian, when they Russian-speaking reside in countries or study at a Russianspeaking university.
-The course is student-centred based on methods teaching and autonomous learning.
-The use of technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students can fully develop language competence and other skills.
+Students will able to communicate successfully on topics such as sports, travelling, health, labor, markets, media, and leisure activities.
+Furthermore, they will able to understand be announcements and messages.
+Students will also be able to information with exchange speakers of Russian, when they reside in Russian-speaking countries or study at a Russianspeaking university.
+The course is based on student-centred teaching methods and on autonomous learning.
+The use of new technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students can fully develop language competence and other skills.
 Upon completion of the course students are expected to have covered almost entirely the requirements of level A2 of the Common European Framework of Reference for Languages.